An autoencoder for heterotic orbifolds with arbitrary geometry: Introduction

 We focus here on (Abelian toroidal) orbifold compactifications of the \E8\x\E8 heterotic string in the bosonic formulation.
 In their simplest form, they correspond to assuming that the compact space adopts the structure given by the quotient $\mathbbm R^6/S$, where $S$ denotes any of the Abelian space groups classified in ref.~\cite{Fischer:2012qj}.
 Once $S$ and thereby the orbifold geometry is chosen, modular invariance demands the orbifold to be embedded in the gauge degrees of freedom of \E8\x\E8, which can be done via eight 16-dimensional (16D) rational vectors known as shifts and Wilson lines.
 These 128 rational parameters are then subject to additional modular invariance conditions~\cite{Ploger:2007iq}, which ensure anomaly freedom of the resulting 4D effective theory.
 The exploration of this 128-dimensional parameter space has been automatized in the \texttt{orbifolder}~\cite{Nilles:2011aj}.
 However, it is known that not all models can be found with this software~\cite{Parr:2019bta}.
 In ref.~\cite{Mutter:2018sra} it has been shown for one particular $S$ that an autoencoder may pack with acceptable accuracy the properties of an orbifold in a two-dimensional latent space.

-One of our goal here is to extend the results of ref.~\cite{Mutter:2018sra}, to achieve a tool capable of analyzing various space groups, aiming at a general classification of all orbifolds in a simplified latent space.
+One of our goals here is to extend the results of ref.~\cite{Mutter:2018sra}, to achieve a tool capable of analyzing various space groups at the same time, aiming at a general classification of all orbifolds in a simplified latent space.
+This poses a challenge as models arising from different orbifold geometries exhibit very different patterns in their parameter spaces.
 Additionally, our tool should achieve a better accuracy than previous efforts and yield a better understanding of how promising compactifications are accommodated in the latent space.
-With this aim, we build a (fully connected, symmetric) deep autoencoder that can receive multiple orbifold geometries and encode their information in a tridimensional (3D) latent space.
+With this aim, we design a (fully connected, symmetric) deep autoencoder, which we call \texttt{heterotic orbiencoder}, that can receive multiple orbifold geometries and encode their information in a tridimensional (3D) latent space.

 Our work is organized as follows.
 After a noncomprehensive review on heterotic orbifolds in section~\ref{sec:orbifolds}, we devote our section~\ref{sec:OptimizingConfigurations} to exploring a variety of architectures and function configurations (combinations of optimizer, activation and loss functions) in order to identify the optimal structure of our deep autoencoder.
-These findings allow us to train our NN in section~\ref{sec:TwoGeometries} as well as to exemplify its power by applying it on two phenomenologically appealing orbifold geometries (\Z8--I (1,1)~\cite{Nibbelink:2013lua,Olguin-Trejo:2019hxk} and \Z{12}--I (1,1)~\cite{Kim:2006hw,Kim:2007mt,Huh:2009nh}).
+These findings allow us develop the \texttt{heterotic orbiencoder}, whose properties and commands are described in section~\ref{sec:HOE}.
+We exemplify its power by applying it on two phenomenologically appealing orbifold geometries (\Z8--I (1,1)~\cite{Nibbelink:2013lua,Olguin-Trejo:2019hxk} and \Z{12}--I (1,1)~\cite{Kim:2006hw,Kim:2007mt,Huh:2009nh}) in section~\ref{sec:TwoGeometries}.
 Finally, we discuss our main observations in section~\ref{sec:conclusions}.
 In our appendix we discuss some challenges we face to optimize the speed and accuracy of the autoencoder while avoiding {\it overfitting}.